-Prior to joining the faculty at Duke, Alexandra was part of the founding team of Student U, in Durham, NC.
-Over her 13+ tenure, Alexandra helped grow the organization 10x, served the organization as Director of Operations, High School Program Director, Chief Program Officer, and Executive Director.
-During her season of leadership, Student U changed its mission, acquired a 55 thousand sq ft building, brokered a 11-million-dollar renovation project without debt, implemented structures to increase collaboration and shared decision making across the organization, and transitioned from a white people lead organization to a people of color lead organization at the Board and staff levels.
-She is most grateful and proud of the relationships she built with students, parents, co-workers, peers and what they taught her about her values, her vision for her community and her role in it.
+Prior to joining the faculty Duke, Alexandra was part of the founding team of Student U, in Durham, NC.
+Alexandra served the organization as Director of Operations, Founding High School Program Director, Inaugural Chief Program Officer, and Executive Director.
+During this time, Student U built a 11 year pipeline of supports, changed its mission, acquired a 55 thousand sq ft building, brokered a 11-million-dollar renovation project without debt, implemented structures to increase collaboration and shared decision making across the organization, and became a people of color lead organization at the Board and staff levels.
+She is most grateful and proud of the relationships she built with students, parents, co-workers, and the broader Durham Community.

-When is not teaching or causing good trouble in Durham, you can catch Alexandra hosting a supper club, dancing to the sound of the djembe on Saturday mornings, watching school board meetings, sending her friends random memes she finds on Instagram, planning her next trip to the Ivory Coast or cussing while working out.
+To feed her soul, Alexandra hosts a supper club in her home, dances to the sound of the djembe on Saturday mornings, watches DPS school board meetings, sends her friends random memes she finds on Instagram, and travels to be with her family in Abidjan and Montreal.
 Alexandra is a proud immigrant from the Ivory Coast, child of a first-generation college student and the second of seven children.
-She does this work in honor of her parents who gave her the world.
+She dedicates her work to her parents, Safi Lufuma and Gregoire Zagbayou, lifelong public servants who gave her the world.